leontiad/goring/README.md

 # GitHub Score

 A modern web application for analyzing and comparing GitHub developer profiles.
-Built with SvelteKit and TypeScript.
+Built with SvelteKit and Rust.

 ## Features